adithyavenkatesh07/adithyavenkatesh07/README.md

 # Hi Hackers, I'm Adithya Venkatesh!👋🏻
+📊 passionate about data analysis — digging into datasets, uncovering patterns, and turning raw numbers into insights that actually matter
-🔭 currently exploring ML basics — building models, tuning them, breaking them, fixing them <br> 👯 open to teaming up on small ML projects, experiments, or anything fun with data <br>🤝 down to learn from real-world projects and messy datasets (the messy part is kinda the point) <br> 🌱 learning Tensorflow, model training workflows, and how to make code not fall apart <br>  💬 ask me about data cleaning, model eval, or how to organize a notebook so it actually makes sense later <br>⚡ fun fact: I analyze random life data for fun — workouts, spending, playlists, all of it <br>
+🔭 currently exploring ML basics — building models, tuning them, breaking them, fixing them 👯 open to teaming up on small ML or data-analysis projects, experiments, or anything fun with data 🤝 down to learn from real-world projects and messy datasets (the messy part is kinda the point) 🌱 learning TensorFlow, model training workflows, and how to make code not fall apart 📊 also diving deeper into data analytics — wrangling data, finding patterns, and turning chaos into dashboards 💬 ask me about data cleaning, model eval, exploratory data analysis, or how to organize a notebook so it actually makes sense later
+📈 low-key obsessed with slicing datasets, spotting trends, and making visuals that don’t look like a crime scene ⚡ fun fact: I analyze random life data for fun — workouts, spending, playlists, all of it

 ## 🌐 Socials: